$L$-functions for $\mathrm{Sp}(2n)\times\mathrm{GL}(k)$ via non-unique models: Introduction

-Finally, we give an overview of the structure of the rest of this paper.
+We give an overview of the structure of the rest of this paper.
 In Section~\ref{section-preliminaries}, after fixing some notations we recall the definitions of theta series, Eisenstein series, and $(k,c)$-representations.
-In Section~\ref{section-global-zeta-integral}, we review the global and local integrals from the generalized doubling method and derive new Rankin-Selberg integrals following a strategy of \cite{GinzburgSoudry2020}.
+In Section~\ref{section-new-integrals}, we review the global and local integrals from the generalized doubling method and derive new Rankin-Selberg integrals following a strategy of \cite{GinzburgSoudry2020}.
 The main new result in this section is Theorem~\ref{thm 3.3}.
-In Section~\ref{section-global-zeta-integral}, we state our main results on the new integrals we study in this paper, while delaying the proofs to later sections, to give a more streamlined presentation.
-In Section~\ref{section-unfolding}, we give the global unfolding computation for any positive even integer $n$ and any positive integer $k$.
-Finally, in Section~\ref{section-unramified-computation}, we carry out the local unramified computation when $k$ divides $n$.
+In Section~\ref{section-global-zeta-integral}, we state our main results on the new integrals studied in this paper, while delaying the proofs to later sections, to give a more streamlined presentation.
+In Section~\ref{section-unfolding}, we give the global unfolding computation and in Section~\ref{section-unramified-computation}, we carry out the local unramified computation.